CyberManMatt/aniConDB/README.md

 Clone the forked repository to a local directory or start a GitHub Codespace.

 ### Set up Database
-aniConDB uses PostgreSQL as its database.
+aniConDB uses PostgresSQL as its database.
 You can either download the client or run a Docker container.
 You can use any username, password, and database name.
 If you wish to use a Docker container, run the script below:

 ```bash
 docker run -p 5432:5432 \